node-fetch/node-fetch/docs/v3-LIMITS.md

 - Current implementation lacks server-side cookie store, you will need to extract `Set-Cookie` headers manually.

-- If you are using `res.clone()` and writing an isomorphic app, note that stream on Node.js have a smaller internal buffer size (16Kb, aka `highWaterMark`) from client-side browsers (>1Mb, not consistent across browsers).
+- If you are using `res.clone()` and writing an isomorphic app, note that stream on Node.js has a smaller internal buffer size (16Kb, aka `highWaterMark`) from client-side browsers (>1Mb, not consistent across browsers).
 Learn [how to get around this][highwatermark-fix].

 - Because Node.js stream doesn't expose a [*disturbed*](https://fetch.spec.whatwg.org/#concept-readablestream-disturbed) property like Stream spec, using a consumed stream for `new Response(body)` will not set `bodyUsed` flag correctly.